bitwalker/combine/README.md

 ## Why Combine vs ExParsec?

-Combine is a superset of ExParsec's API for the most part (sans binary parsers at the moment), and it's performance is significantly better in the one benchmark I've run with a very simple parser.
+Combine is a superset of ExParsec's API for the most part and it's performance is significantly better in the one benchmark I've run with a very simple parser.
 Benchfella was used to run the benchmarks, and the benchmarks used for comparison are present in both Combine and ExParsec's `bench` directories with the exception of the datetime parsing one, which is easily replicated in ExParsec if you wish to double check yourself.
 For reference, here's what I'm seeing on my machine:

 ```
 # ExParsec